ceos-seo/data_cube_ui/docs/ui_install.md

 The `ADMIN_EMAIL` setting is unsued and the `MPLCONFIGDIR` setting should not be changed.

 If you want to access data on S3, you will need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables.
-By default, they are set to use the values of identically named enivonment variables.
+By default, they are set to use the values of identically named environment variables.
 You should set these environment variables before running the UI.
 Do not write these AWS credentials to the `docker/.env` file directly.

 >### <a name="install_launch_django_db"></a> Launch Django database
 -------